w3f/polkadot-tests/README.md

 If you only want to run a certain fixture or only test a specific implementation, you might therefore not need to build all adapters, testers and hosts.
 The only binary needed for most tests is the `substrate-adapter` (as it is used as the reference implementation).
 Furthermore you only need to build any of the hosts if you want to run any `host-tester` based fixture (i.e. only `genesis` at the moment).
 It should also be noted that the testsuite will pick up any hosts (or adapters) in your `PATH` first, so if you already have any of those installed you can run the test suite against the binaries in your `PATH` instead.

-To build any of the hosts, please make sure to initialized the corresponding submodules in the [hosts subfolder](./hosts), e.g. with `git submodule update --init`.
+To build any of the hosts, please make sure you initialized the corresponding submodules in the [hosts subfolder](./hosts), e.g. with `git submodule update --init`.

 ### Substrate API Adapter